Andrew-S-Rosen/QMOF/README.md

 - `qmof_database.zip`: Structures and tabulated properties of all materials in the QMOF Database.
 This is likely the data that you're looking for.

-Other files of interest that are hosted elsewhere include:
+Other files that are hosted elsewhere include:

 - Raw VASP input and output files are available on NOMAD (soon).